Thank you for all of the love and support over the years. Wag Theory is now closed.

 PAW Team clients rely on these services to provide life-enhancing, lifesaving medical care to their beloved companion animals.
 PAW Team is proud to play a unique, vital role in contributing to the strength and integrity of our community’s social safety net.

-Wag Theory is excited to support PAW Team initiatives and is actively coming up with ways to help their cause.
-We currently donate overstock of gently used or damaged products to their organization and collect physical donations dog or cat supplies on their behalf.
+Wag Theory is excited to announce that we now donate a portion of every sale to PAW Team.
+We also donate overstock of gently used or damaged products to their organization and collect physical donations dog or cat supplies on their behalf.